 Never Swim When There Are Currents

-If there are any signs of currents in the ocean or river then it’s best to avoid swimming with your baby.
+If there are any signs of currents then it’s best to avoid swimming with your baby.

 A safety-first attitude is always best with a baby, especially as even the most experienced adult swimmers can quickly get into difficulty in certain water conditions.